cardano-foundation/CIPs/CIP-0086/README.md

 The metadata oracle assignment for a policy ID can be updated via a transaction signed by the oracle main address key.
-The transaction may contain any inputs and outputs, as these are ignored for the purposes of metadata oracle assignment.
+The oracle assignment transaction must be signed by the signing key of the main oracle address, but it may contain any inputs and outputs, as these are ignored for the purposes of metadata oracle assignment.

 The schema for updating an oracle assignment is the same as